 Mumps and measles infections prevent heart disease – the paper

 The study evaluated lifestyle questionnaires from 43,689 men and 60,147 women who were aged 40-79 years at the baseline period of 1988-1990.
 Individuals of that age probably were not vaccinated against measles or mumps, since that vaccine wasn’t available for children until the late 1960s, when the individuals in the study would have been 20-50 years old.
-The questionnaire included history of measles and mumps, and were followed until 2009.
+The questionnaire included a history of measles and mumps and participants were followed until 2009.

-The authors then determined hazard ratios (HR, see Note 1) for mortality from cardiovascular disease (CVD) between groups with history of measles and/or mumps infection versus those who did not have those infections.
+The authors then determined hazard ratios (HR, see Note 1) for mortality from cardiovascular disease (CVD) between groups with a history of measles and/or mumps infection versus those who did not have those infections.
 Here are some of the results of the analysis:

-- Men with history of both measles and mumps had an HR for CVD deaths of 0.80.
+- Men with a history of both measles and mumps had an HR for CVD deaths of 0.80.

 - Women with both infections had an HR for all CVD deaths of 0.85.